 National Cultural Policy is a big step forward for the sector

-The release of the National Cultural Policy today is a major show of faith in the arts sector by the Albanese government after years of wilful neglect by its Coalition predecessors.
+The release of the new National Cultural Policy, Revive, is a major show of faith in the arts sector by the Albanese government after years of wilful neglect by its Coalition predecessors.

 MEAA is pleased that most of the recommendations it made in its submission to the policy review have been adopted, including giving a greater artistic and cultural voice to First Nations peoples; enhanced funding for the renamed Australia Council and for regional arts and culture; the establishment of Music Australia with $69 million of funding; an agency to enforce conditions and safety standards in the arts and entertainment industries; mandated minimum remuneration for musicians and performers contracted by the government; and a commitment to require streaming services to produce Australian content.